What Kind Of Deep Cycle Battery Is Actually The Best For RV Use?

 Some people say that a battery that has been frozen should be replaced because it damages them and it may not be dependable anymore.

-If you have lithium-ion batteries you should never try and charge them in temperatures below 41°F.
+If you have lithium-ion batteries, you should never try to charge them in temperatures below 41°F.

 Can an RV AC run off the battery?